Skip to content

 Delete SQL Server Login using SSMS

 Please go to the Logins folder to select the required name.
-Right-click on the name that you want to delete and select the Delete option from it.
+Right-click on the name that you want to delete and select the Delete option from it, as shown in the second image before this paragraph.

 Once you select the Delete option, the below-shown window will open.
 Click OK to delete the existing one.